 While this is incredibly disappointing, I am not giving up.

 I will use every opportunity to pressure the Government to implement these important recommendations and will keep you up to date on all of these efforts.

 These recommendations are common sense changes that have received broad support from Canadians and stakeholders alike.
-As there is a will to see these changes made, I know that we will see their implementation through together, no matter how long it takes, whether it be during the term of this government or the next.
+As there is a will to see these changes made, I know that we will see their implementation through together, no matter how long it takes.

 Once again, thank you for your support.
 Together we will ensure that these recommendations are implemented.